openquoll/react-mug/README.md

 # <span id="2e62a5f">Intro</span>

-This provides an incremental evolution from reducer-based state management aiming to minimize conceptual burdens with full compatibility.
+This library provides an incremental evolution from reducer-based state management aiming to minimize conceptual burdens with full compatibility.

 With it, the typical reducer-based practice remains doable(.
-See also [an app-level one](#a6bd391)):
+See also [the app-level practice](#a6bd391)):

 ```ts
 // CounterReducer.ts